 - Experience of workplaces

-As students often leave college site for activities, these are often linked to career conversations with staff they meet and places they visit.
-College staff will encourage conversations with students to discuss careers they see on their activities alongside skills needed to do the careers.
+As students attend off-site activities, these are often linked to career conversations with staff they meet and places they visit.
+College staff will encourage conversations with students to discuss careers they see on their activities, alongside skills needed to do the careers.

 Norton College also offers opportunities for work experience placements, where appropriate, to allow students the experience of the workplace and gain skills needed in a certain career area.
-If a work placement cannot be secured then Norton College will look to arrange visits to employer placements.
+If a work placement cannot be secured, then Norton College Worcester will look to arrange virtual work experiences or visits to employer placements.

 - Encounters with further and higher education

 Students gain information and advice from the college Careers Adviser on local colleges and training providers.
 When discussing career aspirations, the routes into career choices can include Further and Higher education.
 Information on open events is shared with students and they are encouraged to attend, often staff will take students to interviews and events.
-As Norton College is a small provision, larger establishments will not attend college site to engage our students so College actively encourage conversations about the routes into career choices.
+As Norton College Worcester is a smaller provision, larger establishments tend not attend college site to engage our students, so College actively encourage conversations about the routes into career choices and promote individual visits.

 - Personal guidance

-Norton College employs a Full time Level 6 Careers Adviser across it’s two sites (Worcester and Tewkesbury).
+Norton College Worcester employs a Full time Level 6 Careers Adviser alongside the Level 6 qualified careers adviser from our parent company OFG.
 The Careers Adviser has in-depth knowledge of Careers Advice, Complex SEN and transition arrangements.

 Useful information for Students, Parents and carers.